prestonyun/INL-NumbersTask/README.md

 Since this is a base test for cognition, it must be standardized.
 Therefore, the task must be randomized so there can be no preparation.
 It must also have a predetermined number of correct sequences, and it must run for a predetermined amount of time.

-My solution was to create sequences off even/odd numbers that are 5 numbers in length, and connect them such that there will never be false-positives (sequences of 3 odd or even that occur due to randomization, and are not accounted for in the scoring).
+My solution was to create sequences of even/odd numbers that are 5 numbers in length, and connect them such that there will never be false-positives (sequences of 3 odd or even that occur due to randomization, and are not accounted for in the scoring).
 This came out to 10 target sequences (including 3-in-a-row), and 15 non-target sequences (not including 3-in-a-row).

 > Target Sequences: "OOOEE", "OOOEO", "EOOOE", "EEOOO", "OEOOO", "EEEOO", "EEEOE", "OEEEO", "OOEEE", "EOEEE"